serenity-is/docs/tutorials/movies/07-adding-movie-genres.md

 ## Using the LookupEditor for the Genre Field

-You have two options to specify the editor type for the `GenreId` field: one is to define it in the `MovieForm.cs` file, and the other is to do it in the `MovieRow.cs` file.
+You have two options for specifying the editor type for the `GenreId` field: one is to define it in the `MovieForm.cs` file, and the other is to do it in the `MovieRow.cs` file.
 While you can set it on the form level, it's generally preferred to define it in the row class because it's a more central location, and the information defined at this level can be reused in various parts of your application.

 Keep in mind that the information defined on a form is specific to that form and cannot be reused elsewhere.
 For example, grids use information from `XYZColumn.cs` or `XYZRow.cs`, while dialogs rely on information in `XYZForm.cs` or `XYZRow.cs`.
 So, it's usually better to define such details in the `XYZRow.cs` file.